 What’s your favorite photo you’ve ever captured and why?

 SM: Probably Sigil.
 It’s my favourite because I went into creating the image not expecting it to turn out at all, but to my surprise it worked out pretty well in the end, and it turned out to be one of my more popular images.
 This image working out gave me a lot of confidence to try more difficult things with my photos, so it’s definitely my personal favourite.

 What book would you recommend any creative person read?

 SM: The Creative Habit by Twyla Tharp

-You can view more of Sean’s work at his website.
+You can view more of Sean’s work on his website and on Instagram.